RackHD/docs/docs/introduction.rst

  * SCORE!

-To achieve this, the existing systems (Cobbler, Razor, etc) needed another evel of orchestration - resetting what we PXE boot, interacting with data from he machine in question, and making some logical decisions.
+To achieve this, the existing systems (Cobbler, Razor, etc) needed another level of orchestration - resetting what we PXE boot, interacting with data from the machine in question, and making some logical decisions.
 This sequence of needing multiple steps that involved PXE booting is what ultimately led to the project RackHD.